BA, Lindenwood University

 Tony Kline is Executive Director of University Academy Foundation as well as the Superintendent/Executive Director of University Academy Charter School in Kansas City, MO.
 He began his tenure as ED of UA Foundation in 2019 but has been Superintendent of the school since 2013.
 The Upper School was recently named a 2017 National Blue Ribbon School.
 In addition, UA is the 2017 recipient of the Missouri Gold Star Award, the 2016 National Title I Distinguished School Award, and has been recognized as one of the nation’s best high schools by both U.S. News & World Report and Newsweek magazines.
 100% of UA graduates have been accepted to institutes of higher education since 2004, and alumni boast a college graduation rate of nearly 60%.

-Ms. Shaffer is an arts-minded, community engagement professional with 15+ years’ program management experience in nonprofit, education, and art arenas.
+Sonja is an arts-minded, community engagement professional with 15+ years’ program management experience in nonprofit, education, and art arenas.
 Her experience includes membership recruitment, program development and facilitation, event management and leading teams of volunteers and professionals.
-She has a background in communications, relationship-building and creative problem-solving.
-She now serves with University Academy Foundation facilitating programs and career opportunities for UA alumni.
+She has a background in communications, relationship-building and creative problem solving.
+She now serves with UA Foundation facilitating career opportunities for UA alumni.

 After graduating from University Academy in 2014, Danisha earned a B.S. from Baker University.
+She is currently working toward her Masters at UMKC.
 She started off her non-profit career working in the criminal justice field, then transitioned to elementary education working in Austin, TX as an AmeriCorps member.
 Danisha was excited to get back to her roots in Kansas City and to serve both students and alumni in her community through her work as an Alumni Success Fellow at University Academy Foundation.

 Jeremy oversees social infrastructure business, which focuses on investments in education, healthcare, housing and infrastructure at Tortoise.
 He is a member of the Investment Committee for the social infrastructure business.
 Previously, Jeremy worked for Blackstone in the firm’s private equity investor relations and business development group where he was responsible for developing and fundraising for their private funds including Blackstone Capital Partners VI and Blackstone Energy Partners’ funds.
 Prior to his time with Blackstone, he served as a ranger infantry officer in the U.S. Army, where he was awarded the Bronze Star Medal and Army Commendation for Valor.
 Jeremy earned a Bachelor of Science degree in economics from the United States Military Academy at West Point.